Bridging the Divide

 A persistent gap exists between the women’s health research and policy advocacy communities.
 The two communities are united by their commitment to women’s health but divided by their different methods and language and by the lack of a connector that facilitates translation and communication between the two in a timely manner.
 The Jacobs Institute’s Bridging the Divide team seeks to serve as a connecting entity and link between the two groups.

 The goal of the project is to engage the health research community and policy and advocacy networks in two-way communication.
 To accomplish this, Bridging the Divide is conducting a series of activities on timely women’s and reproductive health topics.
-The first was completed in December 2015, and focused on medication abortion.
-The second topic, completed in June 2016, focuses on long-acting reversible contraception.
+Activities have addressed:

 A two-page summary of the project is available here